syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### ExportTableSummary

-By default, the table summaries in data grid will be exported to excel.
-If you want to export SfDataGrid without the table summaries, set the [DataGridExcelExportingOption.ExportTableSummary](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportTableSummary.html) property as `false`.
+By default, table summaries in the data grid will be exported to Excel.
+To export the SfDataGrid without table summaries, set the [DataGridExcelExportingOption.ExportTableSummary](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportTableSummary.html) property to `false`.

 {% tabs %}
 {% highlight c# %}